mccalluc/concertina-helper/README.md

 ## Development

 See [`demo-api.sh`](https://github.com/mccalluc/concertina-helper/blob/main/demo-cli.sh)
-for for typical developer setup.
+for typical developer setup.
 The demo scripts are also used for CI.

 To release a new version:
 - Make a feature branch